 FocusCalm vs. The Competition

-That being said, the most correlated bands to our algorithm are alpha and theta while the algorithm is taking information from the whole signal.
-Because the sensors are at Fp1, Fp2, and Fpz and we’re training users to enter a state of calm relaxation, we haven’t found any contraindications based on the existing literature or our neurofeedback partners feedback.
+The most correlated bands to our algorithm are alpha and theta while the algorithm is taking information from the whole signal.
+Because the sensors are at Fp1, Fp2, and Fpz and we’re training users to enter a state of calm relaxation, existing literature indicates positive correlation.

-We’ve proven the effectiveness of FocusCalm.
-Peer-reviewed publications from universities are under review, we’ve published whitepapers on studies with adults and students, and are constantly working with our partners on new studies.
-Additionally, our training content and methods are based on fMRI studies done with F1 drivers, 1000 of meditators, and sports psychologists.
+Peer-reviewed publications from universities are under review and we’ve published whitepapers on studies with adults and students...We're constantly working with our partners on new studies.
+Additionally, our training content and methods are based on fMRI studies done with F1 drivers, expert meditators, and sports psychologists.

 FocusCalm combines guided meditation with neurofeedback games and executive function training.
 Our method helps users learn how to relax, practice getting into that relaxed state, and challenge users' ability to access that calm state during active tasks.